EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F07 - reports of the performance against agreed KPIs

-"As a EUMETNET Member, I want monthly, quarterly, and annual reports of the performance, against (to be confirmed) agreed KPIs, of the OPERA Open Radar Data service.
+"As a EUMETNET Member, I want monthly, quarterly, and annual reports of the performance, against agreed KPIs, of the OPERA Open Radar Data service.
 So, I am assured that the level of service is at agreed levels and meeting our users’ requirements.
 Also, so I have an indication of possible future investment needs."

 *Priority:*
 - primary

 *Clarifications:*
-- It is mandatory to make this as a seltf service sollution.
-No manual work should be required.
+- It is mandatory to make this as a self service sollution.
+No manual work should be required for monitoring the system.
 - Depends on the system used in EWC for survailance.

 *Acceptance criteria:*